ably/ably-cocoa/README.md

 To use this new functionality you should obtain Apple entitlments, create location push service extension and make some tweaks in your push notifications code within your app:

+* Add Apple location pushes entitlments into your project.

-* In addition to saving your regular device token by calling `ARTPush.didRegisterForRemoteNotifications(withDeviceToken:rest:)` you should request another device token specifically for the location pushes purpose.
-You do so by calling `CLLocationManager.startMonitoringLocationPushes(completion:)` inside a new `ARTPushRegistererDelegate.shouldRequestOtherDeviceTokensForAblyPush` delegate method.
-Library will call this method each time it's ready to save another type of device token (currently only location type of token is supported).
-Before you make a request for the new token, you should check whether you already have done this during the current application launch.
+* In addition to saving your regular device token by calling `ARTPush.didRegisterForRemoteNotifications(withDeviceToken:realtime:)` you should request another device token specifically for the location pushes purpose.
+You do so by calling `CLLocationManager.startMonitoringLocationPushes(completion:)` and saving it with the `ARTPush.didRegisterForLocationNotifications(withDeviceToken:realtime:)` call (note the "Location" word in the name of this method).
+You can do it within a new `ARTPushRegistererDelegate.shouldRequestOtherDeviceTokensForAblyPush` delegate callback or whenever is appropriate in your app (this callback is called once for each `ARTPush.activate()` call).

-* Once you receive the location push token, save it by calling a new `ARTPush.didRegisterForLocationNotifications(withDeviceToken:rest:)` method (note the "Location" word in the name of this method).
+* Once you receive the location push token, save it by calling a new `ARTPush.didRegisterForLocationNotifications(withDeviceToken:realtime:)` method (note the "Location" word in the name of this method).

 See [embed APNs example app](https://github.com/ably/ably-cocoa/tree/main/Examples/AblyPush) for more details on how this should be implemented.